MarkRhodes/DOM-Raphael/README.md

 DOM-Raphael
 ===========

-A drop-in replacement for Raphael which uses DOM elements and CSS3 transitions instead of SVG.
+A replacement for Raphael which uses DOM elements and CSS3 transitions instead of SVG.
 This was developed to allow a basic SVG to render effectively on iOS using hardware accelerated transitions.

 Current Limitations
 -------------